 For KitePassion Tarifa Kiteschool your safety is the most important thing and in this article you will learn closely everything related to kitesurfing in an enjoyable way.
 To the usual question if kitesurfing is a risky sport, we always answer the same thing: NO. We explain everything and why.

-The evolution of this sport has been brutal, and it is one of the newest sports disciplines whose progression has been greater in the last 20 years.
+The evolution of this sport has been huge, and it is one of the newest sports disciplines whose progression has been greater in the last 20 years.
 Likewise, the evolution of safety systems has generated that in the beginning back in 2001 they really made kiteboarding a dangerous sport, but with the evolution of the material it is becoming safer and they make kitesurfing as dangerous as we are.
 We want to do it.

 Obviously, if we go sailing in Tarifa with 40 knots of lift or waves of 3 meters being a beginner or not having navigated in extreme conditions, they will turn an incredible sport into a bad time.
 So first and most important security system: Be aware of our limitations and not get in when it is not the time.